esallychang/modified-intro-to-rnaseq-hpc/lessons/07_qc_fastqc_assessment.md

 One of the most important analysis modules is the **"Per base sequence quality"** plot.
 This plot provides the distribution of quality scores at each position in the read across all reads.
 The y-axis gives the quality scores, while the x-axis represents the position in the read.
 The color coding of the plot denotes what are considered high, medium and low quality scores.

-This plot can alert us to whether there were any problems occuring during sequencing and whether we might need to contact the sequencing facility.
+This plot can alert us to whether there were any problems occurring during sequencing and whether we might need to contact the sequencing facility.

 <p align="center">